pporrasebi/darkspaceproject/OmniPath/OmniPath_dsgen.md

 I download the latest version of the OmniPath data from OmniPath website: interaction table (source-target) and post-translational modifications table (enzyme-substrate).
-Current file was downloaded on Thu Mar  9 14:20:21 2017.
+Current file was downloaded on Thu Feb 27 13:34:24 2020.
 PMID: 27898060

 ```r